-Proposals for the redevelopment or change of use of buildings and land from local retail facilities and service trade use (including cafes, pubs and restaurants) to residential use will not be supported except where -under permitted development - the premises have been vacant for three months.
+Proposals for the redevelopment or change of use of buildings and land from local retail facilities and service trade use (including cafes, pubs and restaurants) to residential use will not be supported except where the requirement of Policy 5 of the Cornwall Local Plan 2010 - 2030 and any development plan policy superseding that policy have been met.

-POLICY 10: Retail and Small Business
+POLICY 11: Retail and Small Business

-- 18.1 Small local retail units are under constant threat from supermarkets and out-of-town shopping outlets.
-But such units are an important local amenity, can help get people out of their cars and provide an opportunity for socialising. - 18.2 96% of respondents to our survey either agreed or strongly agreed that the units in Beach Road be preserved and supported as a local amenity.
+13.15 Small local retail units are under constant threat from supermarkets and out-of-town shopping outlets.
+But such units are an important local amenity, can help get people out of their cars and provide an opportunity for socialising.

+13.16 96% of respondents to our survey either agreed or strongly agreed that the units in Beach Road be preserved and supported as a local amenity.
 (Appendix 12: Questionnaire Response Analyses page 46)

-18.3 To preserve, support and enhance the retail units and restaurants in Beach Road.
+13.17 To preserve, support and enhance the retail units and restaurants in Beach Road.
 We would support any redevelopment of the units which would attract shops as well as the existing restaurants and businesses.

-CARLYON NDP POLICY 10: Retail and Small Business
+CARLYON NDP POLICY 11: Retail and Small Business

-ER1 - Redevelopment of existing employment buildings
+Redevelopment of existing employment buildings

-Proposals to upgrade or redevelop existing employment buildings and the surrounding environment will be supported provided that:
+Where planning permission is required, redevelopment or upgrading of existing employment buildings and the surrounding environment will be supported provided that:

 - a.
-Any redevelopment of existing employment spaces should be for employment purposes only except where under permitted development regulations they have been vacant for three months. - b.
+Any redevelopment of existing employment spaces should be for employment purposes only. - b.
 There would be no adverse effect on the amenities of surrounding users; - c.
 The improvements maintain or enhance pedestrian and cycle access; - d.
 The improvements maintain or enhance access to bus stops; - e.
 The improvements enhance the safety and security of users of the employment area and neighbouring users.
-All development should consider the need to design out crime and disorder to ensure ongoing community safety and cohesion.